Malaysia landscape

 4

-Health certificate within 7 days of travel
+Health certificate dated within 7 days of the date of export

 5